dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
 That lets you access members on the variable and pass it to functions expecting a non-nullable type.

-Unfortunately, promotion is only sound for local variables and parameters, so fields and top-level variables aren't promoted.
+Type promotion is only sound, however, for local variables, parameters, and private final fields.
+Instances that are open to manipulation, whether explicitly, like top-level variables, or implicitly, like fields with a concrete getter of the same name in the same library, cannot be type promoted.

+Declaring members [private] and [final] as we generally recommend would bypass these limitations, but that's not always an option.
 One pattern to work around this is to assign the field's value to a local variable.
-Null checks on that variable do promote, so you can safely treat it as non-nullable.
+Null checks on that variable will promote, so you can safely treat it as non-nullable.

+[private]: design#prefer-making-declarations-private
+[final]: design#prefer-making-fields-and-top-level-variables-final

 {:.good}
 <?code-excerpt "usage_good.dart (shadow-nullable-field)"?>